-Highlights of vaginal cancer treatments and services include:
+Highlights of our vaginal cancer treatments and services include:

 - The latest technology to diagnose and treat both early-stage and recurrent vaginal cancers

-- An extensive clinical trials program, offering access to the latest treatment options
+- An extensive clinical trials program with access to the most advanced treatment options

 The following have been suggested as risk factors for vaginal cancer: